secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 #### Instructions: (some lists and campaigns may already exist, we are in the process of updating templates to speed up this process)
-.<!-->Refer to this video for a walkthrough--video to be added.<--->
+[Refer to this video](https://www.youtube.com/watch?v=pjL1nNheheA&list=PL05JrBw4t0KrFeuJ4JbrDZKlp6gWX0uFf&index=6) for a walkthrough of the below steps.

 1. Ensure your list fits the criteria above.
 1. Navigate to the Marketo Program that you would like to add your DB1 list to.
 1. Under `Lists` folder, create a static list with the name `DB_List Push`.